-You are responsible for your flight arrangements to and from St. Petersburg.
+Airport transfers are arrangements to and from St. Petersburg

-All students will be met at the airport in St. Petersburg and taken to individual host families.
-The Director will announce travel plans as soon as possible to facilitate coordinating travel.
-Please inform the Program Director of your travel plans.
+All students will be met at the airport by a Herzen University representative in St. Petersburg and taken to individual host families.
+The Director will announce his travel plans as soon as possible to facilitate coordinating travel.
+Please inform the Program Director of your travel plans as soon as you purchase the tickets.

-Please schedule your travel so as to arrive in St. Petersburg on June 14.
-(As flights from the U.S. to Europe are overnight, this means leaving the U.S. on the evening of June 13.)
-The program officially ends July 26 (i.e. you will need to leave by July 26 or make arrangements for your own housing for that night and beyond).
+Please schedule your travel so as to arrive in St. Petersburg on June 5.
+As flights from the U.S. to Europe are overnight, this means leaving the U.S. on June 4.
+The program officially ends July 17 (i.e. you will need to leave by July 17 or make arrangements for your own housing for that night and beyond).
 If you plan to stay in St. Petersburg after the program ends you will be responsible for organizing and incurring all additional housing and food costs.